drsaygili/cpeptide_code/README.md

 # cpeptide_code
-# 📊 Diabetes Prediction Using Random Forest Classifier
+# 📊 Predicting Stimulated C-Peptide in Type 1 Diabetes Using Machine Learning: A Web-Based Tool from the T1D Exchange Registry

 This repository contains Python code for applying a **Random Forest machine learning model** on a diabetes-related dataset to predict an ordered categorical outcome (`PEAK_K_3`).